 Vibration alerts will notify you of calls, texts, alarms and custom app notifications.
 There is also a small hole at the bottom of the display which shows different colored discs depending on the type of notification.

-Don’t worry about charging the device.
+No need to worry about charging.
 Just like most analogue smartwatches on the market, it features a non-charging, replaceable coin cell battery that lasts around 6 months.
 The watch is showerproof and swimproof to depths of 50 meters.

 Ray is an activity tracker made from aircraft-grade anodized aluminium that moves away from the circular shape that Misfit is well known for.
 Rather than many LEDs, there is only one which displays different colours to alert you to text, call and other notifications from your phone.

 The fitness tracker is designed to be worn alongside a watch.
 The cylindrical body measures 38mm long and 12mm in diameter.
 Ray is extremely customizable and can be attached to a number of different accessories allowing you to wear it on your wrist or around your neck.
 It can even be tied right into your sneakers.

 The Shine 2 looks very much like its predecessor.
 It is however a bit larger in diameter.
 At only 8mm thick it is Misfit’s thinnest wearable ever.